Application for an injunction to protect the complainant's interests after complaint referred to QCAT

 5. What happens next?

-After you have submitted your request for interim orders, QCAT may urgently seek the views of the other parties.
+After you have submitted your request for an injunction, QCAT may urgently seek the views of the other parties.

 QCAT will then consider the application and organise a hearing to determine the application or decide whether to grant your request based on the written material only.